Tullibardine Castle was an old castle belonging to the Murray family but was completely demolished in the 19th century.

 In 1284 Maria granted her half of Tullibardine to her niece, Ada, the daughter of Muriel and Malise, who was married to Sir William Murray and so Tullibardine passed into the Murray family.
 The Murrays were most likely responsible for building a castle here.
 Exactly when the first castle was built is not known, however it definitely pre-dated the nearby Tullibardine Chapel which was built in 1446 by Sir David Murray of Dumbarton.
 On the north transept of the chapel are a pair of heraldic panels carved with coats of arms which have the appearance of perhaps being inserted at a later date.
 Whether or not they are original to the chapel or perhaps came from the castle I have not yet been able to ascertain.

-Tullibardine Castle used to stand on a slight rise around 400 yards (365 metres) north of Tullibardine Chapel, and around 150 yards (137 metres) west of the Tullibardine Chair Tree, a huge ancient oak tree in the Birks of Tullibardine.
+The castle stood on a slight rise around 400 metres north of the chapel and around 150 metres west of the Tullibardine Chair Tree, a huge ancient oak tree in the Birks of Tullibardine.

-The last remains of the castle were removed around 1833, and the stone used to build local farm steadings.
-Nothing is now visible, the site of the castle is in a field, and the rise on which it stood has now been ploughed away.
+In 1703 John Murray was created 1st Duke of Atholl by Queen Anne.
+He was succeeded by his son, James Murray, 2nd Duke of Atholl, who had plans for a grand new mansion drawn up by William Adam but these weren’t realised and the castle was dismantled in 1747.
+The last remains of it were removed around 1833, the stone used to build local farm buildings including those at West Third.
+Nothing is now visible at the site of the castle which lies in a field, and the rise on which it stood has now been ploughed away.